-Many self-assured performers and actors have been shy or introverted as children.
+Many seemingly self-assured performers and actors have been shy or introverted as children.

 Some still are, as adults.
 And many have found that performing has changed their level of confidence.

 Having the personality trait of high sensitivity – as many creative people do – can interact with shyness and introversion, to help us feel less confident at times.

 Amy Adams says, “Being an actress hasn’t made me insecure.
 I was insecure long before I declared I was an actress.”

 She talks about having an “existential crisis” at the Oscars, sitting next to Sean Penn and Meryl Streep and thinking, “What am I doing here?
 I don’t belong here.
 I felt like it could all be taken away.”

 Acting was not deep calling for her as a child, as it is for many actors.

 She says, “I graduated high school and I didn’t have a skill set and I didn’t want to go to college.
 I needed a job.
 This is what I could do.
 And I like it, but it can be very painful.
 You feel so vulnerable all the time on set, so exposed.

 “But I had that same feeling of being exposed when I was a waitress, I have it at parties…I’d love to be a diva.
 But I’d then have to send so many apology notes for my abhorrent behaviour.”

 She added, “I like not being noticed.
 It has been a struggle because I love performing, but if I’m in a group of people and someone has a bigger personality I’m like ‘Go ahead, and have fun!’
 It looks like a lotta work.”